Chelsea need titles to complete 'positive' season - Mendy

 Thomas Tuchel’s men are in the running for two trophies with the Uefa Champions League also in sight as they battle Manchester City in the final on May 29.

-On a personal note, Mendy admitted that it has been a ‘tough’ debut campaign for him in England because there is no winter break.
+On a personal note, Mendy acknowledge that it has been a "tough" debut campaign for him in England because there is no winter break.

 Editors' Picks